Top 25 Cuban Foods (Traditional Cuban Dishes)

 The Cuban sandwich is one of the most popular contributions of the Cuban American community to Cuban cuisine.
 This semi-hard bread is the base of two popular sandwiches: pan con lechón (roast pork), and the ham and cheese sandwich.

 The Cuban sandwich is made up of ham, cheese, and roast pork.
 Afterwards, you just add some mustard, pickles, and sometimes mojo salsa.

 7. Pan con Lechón (Roast Pork Sandwich)

 If you have ever visited Cuba, you will probably know what this next offering is.
-The tasty pan con lechón is a typical sandwich that you can buy in any Cuban cafeteria, as well as at small timbiriches (food stand) in the middle of the street.
+The tasty pan con lechón is a typical sandwich that you can buy in any Cuban cafeteria, as well as at small timbiriches (food stands) in the middle of the street.